 - Seal Drafty Doors.
 Adding something as simple as foam tape around the perimeter of an entry door can seal off the door quite significantly.
 Touch your hand to the perimeter of the door and feel for cold spots to know where cold air is coming in.
 Usually the bottom of the door ends up letting the most cold air in.
 If this is the case, installing a simple under-the-door sweep can seal it off nicely while still allowing the door to open and close easily.

 - Seal Drafty Windows.
 Especially in older houses, you will find that a lot of heat escapes through the windows.
-If you put your hand near the window, you may also find that there is even a draft you can feel.
-To seal the heat in and keep the cold air out, consider installing plastic film over the windows to create a seal.
+To find out, put your hand near the window and feel for a draft.
+To eliminate the draft, install plastic film over the windows to create a seal.
 Cut the plastic to size, use double-stick tape to secure around the perimeter, and then use a hairdryer to shrink wrap the film in place.
 Consider doing this on any exterior French doors that you are not using during the winter as well.

 - Add or Improve Insulation.
 Insulation – the pink cotton candy-like substance that you see inside walls – is what acts as your home’s blanket.
 Insulation keeps warm air in and cold air out during the winter months.
-If your house was built earlier than the mid-1900s, odds are it may not even have insulation.
+Homes built earlier than the mid-1900s almost never have insulation.
 If this is the case, you should consider getting a quote for some blown-in insulation.
-Blown-in insulation can be added from the exterior of the house without requiring all the siding to be replaced.
-Instead, small holes can be added, or single strips of siding removed in order for the insulation to be added.
+You can add blown-in insulation from the exterior of the house without replacing all the siding.
+Instead, you can add insulation through small holes or by removing individual strips of siding.
 This can pay dividends if you plan on staying in your home long term.

 - Close Off Unused Spaces.
-This is especially recommended if your home is heated with forced hot air.
-Simply close the air vents in any rooms that are unused, and close the door to that room as well.
-Be sure to not close off too many vents in one particular part of the house though, as this could create back pressure that is detrimental to your heating system.
-If your home is heated using a boiler, see if you can adjust the temperature down in the parts of the house that are unused.
+We especially recommend this for homes with forced hot air.
+Simply close the air vents in any unused rooms, and close the door to that room as well.
+Be sure to not close off too many vents in one particular part of the house though.
+This could create back pressure that is detrimental to your heating system.
+If your home uses a boiler, adjust the temperature down in the parts of the house that are unused.
 Just be careful during extremely cold weather though, as turning the heat down too far can lead to frozen pipes.

 - Upgrade Your HVAC System.
 Oil-fired HVAC systems tend to last as long as 30 years!
-That said, they do tend to lose efficiency over time, meaning that less of the heating oil is actually being converted to heat as the furnace ages.
+That said, they do tend to lose efficiency over time.
+As a result, they convert less of the heating oil to heat as the furnace ages.
 If your furnace is over 15 years old, you may consider installing a new one.
-Newer oil furnaces or boilers tend to be much more efficient and put out more heat than older ones.
-Be sure to track your oil consumption using a Smart Oil Gauge so you can see exactly how much home heating oil the new system saves you.
+Newer oil furnaces or boilers are much more efficient and generate more heat than older ones.
+Track your consumption using a Smart Oil Gauge to see exactly how much heating oil the new system saves you.

 - Replace/Upgrade Your Windows.
 Along with replacing your HVAC system, replacing your windows can have a major impact on your heating oil consumption.
-That said, both of these improvements can be quite costly, so we only recommend them if you are going to be in the home for many years and you’ve already gone through the list above.
-Newer, dual-paned windows are significantly more energy efficient than the single-paned windows that older homes have.
+That said, both of these improvements can be quite costly.
+Therefore, we we only recommend them if you are going to be in the home for many years and you’ve already gone through the list above.
+Newer, dual-paned windows are significantly more energy efficient than the single-paned windows found in older homes.
 Dual-paned windows feature an air gap between the panes that acts as an insulative barrier keeping the cold air out and the warm air in.

-Hopefully you’re able to take some of these suggestions and start saving money on heating oil today.
-Just remember, the biggest savings you can achieve is by cancelling your Automatic Delivery contract and ordering heating oil online through a site like FuelSnap.
+Hopefully you’re able to take some of these suggestions and start to save money on heating oil today.
+Just remember, the biggest savings is achieved by cancelling your Automatic Delivery contract.
+Instead, ordering heating oil online through a site like FuelSnap.
 You’ll start saving money immediately, and then you can start to look at energy efficiency improvements.
-And if you really want to understand your consumption, you have to start by tracking your heating oil usage using a device like the Smart Oil Gauge.
-Understand your baseline heating oil usage, and then start working your way through the list above to save money on heating oil.
+And to really understand your consumption, start by tracking your heating oil usage using a Smart Oil Gauge.
+Understand your baseline heating oil usage by collecting data for a year.
+Then, start working your way through the list above to save money on heating oil.
 Most of these improvements will pay for themselves over time, and all will lead to a more comfortable home during the winter months.